-Add a line to the graph below to show the effect of light intensity on the resistance of an LDR.
-Describe how a relay circuit works.
-A diagram will help.
+Why will an LED not turn on if it is Add a line to the graph below to show the effect of What is the energy transfer in the circuit light intensity on the resistance of an LDR. placed the wrong way around in a below? circuit?
 Resistance Light Intensity Describe the relationship between light intensity and resistance in an LDR.
-Explain what will happen to the brightness of the LED when the circuit is put into a dark cupboard.
-Explain how a relay circuit could be used in a burglar alarm.
+What is the current in the circuit below?
+Draw a circuit containing an LED which Explain what will will turn on. happen to the brightness of the LED when the circuit is put Explain your answer into a dark cupboard..
+What is the mistake in this circuit?
 In an investigation using batteries, which component would it be best to use to change the current?